MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     2 │  5 │
     3 │  6 │
     =#

+However, unlike `Filter`, slicing combinators are not elementwise.

 However, what if you want to take the first half?
 This next example, `FirstHalf` is a combinator that builds a query returning